Discovering Data Structures: Nearest Neighbor Search and Beyond: Nearest Neighbor Experiments

 To determine if our model has learned an LSH-like solution, we try to reverse engineer the query model in a simple setting where $N=8$ and $M=1$.
 The query-execution model is only allowed one lookup.
 We fit 8 one-vs-rest logistic regression classifiers using queries sampled from the query distribution and the output of the query model (lookup position) as features and labels, respectively.
 We then do PCA on the set of 8 classifier coefficients.
 We find that the top 2 principal components explain all of the variance which suggests that the query model's mapping can be explained by the projection onto these two components.
 In Figure \ref{fig:high_d_interp} we plot the projection of queries onto these components and color them based on the position they were assigned by the query model.
 We do the same for inputs $x_i \in D$ and color them by the position they were permuted to.
 The plot on the right suggests that the data-processing network permutes the input vectors based on their projection onto these two components.
 This assignment is noisy because there may be multiple inputs in a dataset that map to the same bucket and because the model can only store a permutation, some buckets experience overflow.
 Similarly, the query model does a lookup in the position that corresponds to the query vector's bucket.
 This behaviour suggests the model has learned a locality-sensitive hashing type solution!
+Specifically, both the data-processing and query models learn the same partitioning of space in tandem.
+These partitions serve the same role as hash functions in LSH algorithms like SimHash \citep{charikar2002similarity}.
+Like LSH algorithms, to find a nearest-neighbor, the query model maps a point to its corresponding hash bucket and then compares it to other points in that bucket, ultimately selecting the closest one.